 Big Lagoon is an especially family friendly water playground.
 On warm sunny days you will see families and friends frolicking in the water along the sandy shoreline that separates the Big Lagoon from the ocean.
 Big Lagoon is also a favorite for small sailboats and kayaks of all sizes, year-round.

 Both Big and Stone Lagoon have boat ramp access.
-No worries if you forgot to bring the boat, you can rent a kayak at Big Lagoon from Kayak Zak's. - daily -- Memorial through Labor Day Weekend with few exceptions.
+No worries if you forgot to bring the boat, you can rent a kayak at Stone Lagoon from Kayak Zak's. - Weekend with few exceptions.
 Every rental comes with a mini-lesson!

 Stone Lagoon's shores border Hwy 101.
 The lagoodn from the outlook at the visitor's center as the early morning fog wisps away, looks like a bucolic lake surrounded by mountains with only a thin strip of sand separating it from the Pacific Ocean.
 This is another great spot for fishing and kayaking with boat access next to the visitor center adjacent to Hwy 101.
 The northern entrance has parking and beach access.

-Camping is available at all three locations.
-The Big Lagoon campground, has bathrooms and water with spaces for small trailers & campers.
+Camping is available at The Big Lagoon campground, has bathrooms and water with spaces for small trailers & campers.
 Stone Lagoon is a boat-in only environmental site, access and registration at visitor center.

 Freshwater Lagoon, the northernmost lagoon is set off on the opposite side of Hwy 101 and offers some shelter from onshore winds.
 Laced with grasses and fronds, this lagoon is a favorite spot for fishing.

 Day use picnic areas at all four lagoons - sunrise to sunset year-round.